parse-community/parse-server/CONTRIBUTING.md

 ### Parse Server Configuration

-Introducing new Parse Server configuration parameters requires the following steps:
+Introducing new [Parse Server configuration][config] parameters requires the following steps:

-1. Add parameters definitions in [/src/Options/index.js](https://github.com/parse-community/parse-server/blob/master/src/Options/index.js).
+1. Add parameters definitions in [/src/Options/index.js][config-index].
 1. If a nested configuration object has been added, add the environment variable option prefix to `getENVPrefix` in [/resources/buildConfigDefinition.js](https://github.com/parse-community/parse-server/blob/master/resources/buildConfigDefinition.js).
-1. Execute `npm run definitions` to automatically create the definitions in [/src/Options/Definitions.js](https://github.com/parse-community/parse-server/blob/master/src/Options/Definitions.js).
+1. Execute `npm run definitions` to automatically create the definitions in [/src/Options/Definitions.js][config-def] and [/src/Options/docs.js][config-docs].
 1. Add parameter value validation in [/src/Config.js](https://github.com/parse-community/parse-server/blob/master/src/Config.js).
 1. Add test cases to ensure the correct parameter value validation.
 Parse Server throws an error at launch if an invalid value is set for any configuration parameter.
+1. Execute `npm run docs` to generate the documentation in the `/out` directory.
+Take a look at the documentation whether the description and formatting of the newly introduced parameters is satisfactory.

 ## Code of Conduct